 Start With Basic Knots

 There are so many different knots which may seem confusing to learn if you’re new to the game.
 We suggest you start with a couple basic patterns and knots to get your technique down.
 A good first knot to learn is a simple square knot.
 This knot is the very basis of most of the macramé out there these days, and a wonderfully easy beginner knot to try.
 This knot is one that everyone learns in our workshops!
 On our blog we have videos that guide you through many basics for free.

 Attend A Workshop

 Teaching yourself is fun, but if you have any in your area we suggest you attend a workshop.
 You get to connect with so many like minded people and even leave with not only your very own completed work of art, but also new friends!
-We are going on a full US workshop tour this summer where we will be teaching wall hanging, plant hangers, mobiles, chandeliers, head pieces and more!
-Check out our tour page to find a city near you.

 Save Your Left Over Cord